Computer security: Denial-of-service attack

-Denial of service attacks (DoS) are designed to make a machine or network resource unavailable to its intended users.
+Denial-of-service attacks (DoS) are designed to make a machine or network resource unavailable to its intended users.
 Attackers can deny service to individual victims, such as by deliberately entering a wrong password enough consecutive times to cause the victim's account to be locked, or they may overload the capabilities of a machine or network and block all users at once.
-While a network attack from a single IP address can be blocked by adding a new firewall rule, many forms of Distributed denial of service (DDoS) attacks are possible, where the attack comes from a large number of points – and defending is much more difficult.
-Such attacks can originate from the zombie computers of a botnet or from a range of other possible techniques, including distributed reflective denial of service (DRDoS), where innocent systems are fooled into sending traffic to the victim.
+While a network attack from a single IP address can be blocked by adding a new firewall rule, many forms of distributed denial-of-service (DDoS) attacks are possible, where the attack comes from a large number of points.
+In this case, defending against these attacks is much more difficult.
+Such attacks can originate from the zombie computers of a botnet or from a range of other possible techniques, including distributed reflective denial-of-service (DRDoS), where innocent systems are fooled into sending traffic to the victim.
 With such attacks, the amplification factor makes the attack easier for the attacker because they have to use little bandwidth themselves.
+To understand why attackers may carry out these attacks, see the 'attacker motivation' section.

-Direct-access attacks
+Physical access attacks

-An unauthorized user gaining physical access to a computer is most likely able to directly copy data from it.
-They may also compromise security by making operating system modifications, installing software worms, keyloggers, covert listening devices or using wireless microphones.
+A direct-access attack is when an unauthorized user (an attacker) gains physical access to a computer, most likely to directly copy data from it or steal information.
+Attackers may also compromise security by making operating system modifications, installing software worms, keyloggers, covert listening devices or using wireless microphones.
 Even when the system is protected by standard security measures, these may be bypassed by booting another operating system or tool from a CD-ROM or other bootable media.
-Disk encryption and Trusted Platform Module are designed to prevent these attacks.
+Disk encryption and the Trusted Platform Module standard are designed to prevent these attacks.

+Direct service attackers are related in concept to direct memory attacks which allow an attacker to gain direct access to a computer's memory.
+The attacks "take advantage of a feature of modern computers that allows certain devices, such as external hard drives, graphics cards, or network cards, to access the computer's memory directly."